 You can uncover the secrets of traditional Costa Rican cuisine with a cooking workshop as part of Culture Trip’s specially curated nine-day Costa Rica adventure.

-There are several staples that are an integral part of most meals in Costa Rica.
-The two that more often than not appear on every plate of the day are rice and beans.
+There are several staples that are a part of most meals in Costa Rica, but the two that most often appear on every plate of the day are rice and beans.
 Corn tortillas and salsa Lizano also make an appearance at most meals.

-Dining at a soda or a cantina also provides a true sense of Costa Rican culture and way of life.
-It is easy to stay in your comfort zone and eat at a place where there are other tourists, but if you really want to dine like a local, these are two amazing options.
+Dining at a soda or a cantina also provides a true sense of Costa Rican culture.
+It’s easy to stay in your comfort zone and eat at a place that attracts other tourists, but if you really want to dine like a local, these are two excellent options.

-Miguelito is a delicious and dangerous shot.
-It kind of tastes like a strong pina colada.
-A basic Miguelito shot is made with guaro, coconut milk, and evaporated milk.
-This is a shot that will make you smile!
-Everyone has their own take on this shot recipe too.
+The miguelito is a delicious and dangerous shot – it tastes like a strong piña colada.
+A basic miguelito is made with guaro, coconut milk and evaporated milk.
+It’s a shot that will make you smile, and like the chiliguaro, everyone puts a unique spin on it.